kognifai/PoseidonNext-Framework/README.md

 # Poseidon Next  [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

 Poseidon Next is the Kognifai web application framework.
-A developer can create top-notch web applications with less efforts on Kognifai ecosystem.
+Using this framework, a developer can create top-notch web applications with less efforts on Kognifai ecosystem.

 In this section, we talk about: